jan-vandenberg/gid/README.md

 3. No database setup/connection necessary.
 Gid writes to a plaintext file that can be moved and editted by hand if needed (like todotxt.org).
 4. Works and looks decent on a smartphone.
 5. DONE items are still visible with a strikethrough.

+There is the option to add an email address (or list of addresses seperated by comma); new tasks will emailed to these addresses.
+This depends on PHP mmail() function.

 #### Installation
 Just drop/unpack the folder anywhere on your PHP server and you're pretty much good to go (check your file ownership and permissions).